 Site admins can drag and drop a shared element just like any stock, non-customized element; when the shared element is added to a page or banner, though, it will automatically retain the original customizations that were applied when it was first saved.

 Start by adding an element to a page and customizing it.
 Open up the Element Settings window by clicking the “gear” icon at the upper-right corner of the element.

-Click the "Share" toggle in the title bar of the Element Settings window.
+Click the "Share" toggle in the top right corner of the Element Settings window.